sparth292/ciphers-in-cpp/README.md

-Trying to code different cipher techniques in cpp
+Trying to hardcode different cipher techniques in cpp